wagtail/wagtail-factories/docs/streamfield-internals.rst

 This approach preserves Factory Boy's features while handling the nested structure that Wagtail StreamBlocks require.

+Now that you understand the three-phase transformation process, let's examine why this approach was chosen and what challenges it solves.

 Implementation background
 ==========================

 The StreamField factory system is complex because it bridges two incompatible paradigms: Factory Boy's flat parameter structure and Wagtail's dynamic nested blocks.

-Factory Boy expects parameters like ``title="Hello"`` that map directly to object attributes.
-StreamField factories need to handle ``body__0__struct_block__title="Hello"`` - indexed, nested declarations that describe dynamic structures unknown until runtime.
+Factory Boy expects parameters like ``title="Hello"`` that map directly to object attributes, or ``user__email="test@example.com"`` for static relationships.
+StreamField factories extend this pattern to handle ``body__0__struct_block__title="Hello"`` - indexed, nested declarations that describe dynamic structures unknown until runtime.

 Early implementations bypassed Factory Boy entirely but lost features like lazy evaluation and build/create strategies.
 The current approach generates Factory classes dynamically based on user parameters, preserving Factory Boy integration while handling the structural complexity.

+The next step is understanding how user parameters are parsed and transformed into the structures that Factory Boy can work with.

 Declaration syntax and parsing
 ===============================

-The StreamField factory system supports a sophisticated declaration syntax that allows deep nesting and precise control over block construction.
+The StreamField factory system supports a declaration syntax that allows deep nesting and control over block construction.
 Understanding how this syntax is parsed is crucial for maintaining and extending the system.

 Core syntax patterns
 ---------------------